Sixty-six (card game)

-Sixty-Six or 66 (Sechsundsechzig), sometimes known as Paderbörnern, is a fast 5- or 6-card point-trick game of the marriage type for 2–4 players, played with 24 cards.
-It is an Ace-Ten game where Aces are high and Tens rank second.
+Sixty-six or 66 (Sechsundsechzig), sometimes known as Paderbörnern, is a fast 5- or 6-card point-trick game of the marriage type for 2–4 players, played with 24 cards.
+It is an ace–ten game where aces are high and tens rank second.
 It has been described as "one of the best two-handers ever devised".

 Closely related games for various numbers of players are popular all over Europe and include Austria's national card game, Schnapsen, the Czech/Slovak Mariáš, Hungarian Ulti, Finnish Marjapussi and French Bezique.
-The game is also similar to American Pinochle.
-Together with the Jack–Nine family, these form the large King–Queen family of games.
+American pinochle also descends from this family.
+Together with the jack–nine family, these form the large king–queen family of games.